 What’s the general certification process?

-Benchmark applies a methodical process to deliver you the peace of mind needed that your products meet applicable regulatory requirements;
+Benchmark applies a methodical process to deliver you the peace of mind needed that your products meet applicable regulatory requirements:

 - Client submits completed application for EPA/CARB certification